Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 ## Set up the environment

 Run the environment setup script to build all of your environments.
 Most of these environments will be saved in the `envs` folder.
 You will need to input "Y" several times to confirm the installation.
 Users may receive a pip warning regarding the `LACA` installation, but this warning can be disregarded.
 This script can be re-run if needed, but it will not re-construct the environments unless you run it with the flag `-r | --reconstruct`.
-If you do reconstruct the environments, you will be prompted to confirm you want to over-write the existing environments.
+The reconstruct flag will delete the existing ACT environments and re-make them.
+You may be prompted by confirm the deletion or overwiting of environments.

 ```bash
 # Go to work directory